davidmarkclements/v8-perf/readme.md

 The size of a function, including it's signature, the white space and even comments can affect whether the function can be inlined by V8 or not.
 Yes: adding a comment to your function may cause a performance hit somewhere in the range of a 10% speed reduction.
-(I need to look up until when we used character cound.
+(I need to look up until when we used character count.
 It's been ast node count, not character count, for quite a while, since last week it's bytecode size, https://chromium-review.googlesource.com/c/570055/.
 Either way, comments don't count towards that.
 If character length was still true in 51, I'm not a big fan of including it, as many people will skim and remember that comments/long variable names influence inlining.
 Want to reword this section base on that we use ast node count?)

 Will this change with Turbofan?
 Let's find out.